The Very Best Things to Do in Fiji in One Epic List

 With a rugged rainforest interior, there is no lack of beautiful waterfalls on Vanua Levu.
 One of the most accessible is the Vuadomo Waterfall.
 Pick up some kava from the market to gift as a “sevusevu” to the village chief, along with a FJ$10 donation for one of the villagers to take you on a tour to the impressive waterfall.

 Location: Vuadomo, Vanua Levu.
 See more activities like this in the 10 Free & Cheap Things to Do in Vanua Levu.

 80. Cruise to Tivua Island

 Sail the Mamanuca Islands in style on a tall ship cruise with Captain Cook Cruises.
 Their Tivua Island Day Cruise takes beach-lovers, scuba divers and sun-seekers to their private island for a day with a kava ceremony, snorkelling, kayaking, sunbathing and glass-bottom boat tour included.
-Find out more on Viator or Tripadvisor.
+Read reviews and book tickets on Viator or Tripadvisor.

 Location: Cruises depart from Denarau, Viti Levu.
 See more cruises like this in the 10 Best Island Day Trips in Fiji.

 81. Visit the Mamanuca and Yasawa Islands on a Small-Ship Cruise